zhqu1148980644/TMP/leetcode/440-K-th-Smallest-in-Lexicographical-Order.md

         while (cur_steps < k) {
             // there are next_steps number of nodes in this tree(include self) long next_steps = steps(prefix, n);
-            // jump to the next node in the current level
+            // the target node must be within the current subtree, move to the left most child, increase 1 step. e.g 2 -> 20 or  42 -> 420
-            // and emulate we have moved forward next_steps steps. if (cur_steps + next_steps > k) {
+            if (cur_steps + next_steps > k) {
                 prefix *= 10;
                 cur_steps += 1;
-            // else the target node must within the current subtree
+            // else jump to the next node in the current level and emulate we have moved forward next_steps steps.
-            // move to the left most child, increase 1 step. e.g 2 -> 20 or  42 -> 420
             } else {
                 prefix += 1;
                 cur_steps += next_steps;